Closest Pair Queries in Vertical Slabs and Tight Bounds on the Number of Possible Answers: The Data Structure

 \section{The Data Structure}

 In this section, we will present a data structure for vertical closest pair queries.
 Our data structure will use the results in the following three lemmas.

-\begin{lem} Let $S$ be a set of $n$ points in $\R^d$ and let $L$ be a set of $k$ line segments such that the endpoints of each segment belongs to $S$.
-There exists a data structure of size $O(n+k)$, such that for any two real numbers $a$ and $b$ with $a<b$, the shortest segment in $L$ that is completely inside the vertical slab $\llbracket H_a,H_b \rrbracket$ can be reported in $O(\log n)$ time. \end{lem} \begin{proof} Xue \emph{et al.}~\cite[Section 3]{DBLP:journals/dcg/XueLRJ22} proved the claim in the case where $d=2$.
-A careful analysis of their construction shows that the claim in fact holds for any constant dimension $d \geq 2$. \end{proof}
+\begin{lem} Let $S$ be a set of $n$ points in $\R^d$, and let $L$ be a set of $k$ line segments such that the endpoints of each segment belong to $S$.
+There exists a data structure of size $O(k)$, such that for any two real numbers $a$ and $b$ with $a<b$, the shortest segment in $L$ that is completely inside the vertical slab $\llbracket H_a,H_b \rrbracket$ can be reported in $O(\log n)$ time. \end{lem} The proof follows from Xue \emph{et al.}~\cite[Section 3]{DBLP:journals/dcg/XueLRJ22}, who proved a similar result for the case when $d=2$.
+For completeness, we include a proof of the lemma here. \begin{proof} Consider a line segment $pq$ in $L$, where $p=(p_1,p_2,\ldots,p_d)$, $q=(q_1,q_2,\ldots,q_d)$, and $p_1 \leq q_1$.
+We map this segment to the north-west quadrant